Lady Bullseye

-Lady Bullseye (Maki Matsumoto) is a supervillainess appearing in American comic books published by Marvel Comics.
-A female counterpart of Bullseye, she was created by Ed Brubaker, Marko Djurdjevic, and Clay Mann, first appearing in Daredevil #111.
+Lady Bullseye (Maki Matsumoto) is a supervillain appearing in American comic books published by Marvel Comics.
+A female counterpart of Bullseye, she was created by Ed Brubaker, Marko Djurdjević, and Clay Mann, first appearing in Daredevil #111.
 She has primarily been an opponent of the superhero Daredevil.

 Originally inspired to become a trained assassin when she witnessed Bullseye easily kill a number of people, she would later become a member of the Hand, although she did not hold their traditions in high esteem.
-Her alter ego is a lawyer, opposing Matt Murdock in the courtroom, thereby attacking Daredevil on two fronts.
+Her alter ego works as a lawyer, opposing Matt Murdock in the courtroom, thereby attacking Daredevil on two fronts.
 Lady Bullseye's true intentions were to take control of the Hand clan, but instead Daredevil becomes their leader.

 Reiko Aylesworth voiced the Maki Matsumoto incarnation of Lady Bullseye in the Hulu streaming television series Hit-Monkey, while Olivia Munn voiced Akiko Yokohama, a new incarnation and the self-declared nemesis of Hit-Monkey.